 Where to start?

-•Knowing your students – subject assessment data, reading ages, CATS scores etc
+- Knowing your students – subject assessment data, reading ages, prior attainment data etc

-•Be organised – teachers need a work-life balance.
-Throw in drama activities etc that require little marking, use peer marking & self assessment
+- Be organised – teachers need a work-life balance.
+Throw in activities etc that require little marking, use peer marking & self-assessment

-Is there anything you’ve done that you’d like to add – if so I’d love to hear your comments below.
+Is there anything you’ve done that you’d like to add – if so I’d love to receive your feedback.